Changing your diet can cause urine pH to become less acidic which can help support a healthy bladder.

 The pH scale (potential of Hydrogen) is a measure of water soluble substances ranging from 0 to 14, although some very strong acids and very strong bases can measure outside this range.
 Numbers below 7 are acidic, numbers above 7 are alkaline (or basic) and a pH of 7 is neutral.
 Pure, or distilled water, which has had all impurities removed has a pH of 7.
 A urine pH of 6.8 - 7.0 is considered healthy in humans and will hinder the growth of most bladder and urinary tract pathogens.

 While all bodily fluids can have their pH levels measured, only some can be adjusted through diet.
-Bodily fluids include: saliva, blood, stomach acid, urine, tears, mucus, intestinal juice, synovial fluid, cerebrospinal fluid and semen amongst others.
-Even the vagina, the skin and muscles can have their pH measured.
+Bodily fluids include: saliva, blood, stomach acid, urine, tears, mucus, intestinal juice, synovial fluid and cerebrospinal fluid amongst others.
+Even genitals, the skin and muscles can have their pH measured.
 When testing the pH of any of the body's fluid, keep in mind that during it's healing process, results may initially indicate acidic if the body is removing acid causing minerals.
 So test regularly over a period of a few days.

 Testing the pH of saliva when you awake, before consuming any food or drink, can act as an early warning that your body pH is becoming acidic.
 A healthy saliva upon awakening has a pH of between 6.8 and 7.2 and should rise to between 7.4 and 8.4 after consuming any alkaline food or drinks.
 Failing to produce a more alkaline saliva indicates a mineral deficiency which can result in poorer digestion.
 Ideally, you want to maintain the pH of your saliva between 6.8 and 8.4 throughout the day to help maintain general health.
 An acidic saliva pH of between 4.5 and 6.5 suggests a Calcium and Magnesium deficiency which can have wide ranging symptoms including: muscle weakness and spasms, difficulty sleeping, sensitivity to noise, brittle teeth, nails and bones.